jessepav/libgdx-wiki-old/Shaders.md

 }
 ```

-That doesn't look to bad, now does it?
-First you have a vertex attribute called a_position.
+That doesn't look too bad, now does it?
+First, you have a vertex attribute called a_position.
 This attribute is a vec4 which means it's a vector with 4 dimensions.
-In this sample it holds the position information of the vertex.
+In this sample, it holds the position information of the vertex.

-Next you have the `u_projectionViewMatrix`.
+Next, you have the `u_projectionViewMatrix`.
 This is a 4x4 matrix that holds the view and projection transform data.
 If those terms sound fuzzy to you I'd recommend reading up on those topics (Here: http://blog.db-in.com/cameras-on-opengl-es-2-x/).
 It's incredibly useful to understand it.

-Inside the main method we execute the operations on the vertex.
-In this case all the shader does is multiply the vertex position with the matrix and assigns it to gl_Position. gl_Position is a predefined keyword by OpenGL and can't be used for anything else but passing through the processed vertex.
+Inside the main method, we execute the operations on the vertex.
+In this case, all the shader does is multiply the vertex position with the matrix and assigns it to gl_Position. gl_Position is a predefined keyword by OpenGL and can't be used for anything else but passing through the processed vertex.

 ## Fragment shaders ##
 A fragment shader functions in a very similar way to a vertex shader.
 But instead of processing it on a vertex it processes it once for each fragment.
 For simplicity's sake think of a fragment as one pixel.
 Now, you might notice that this is a very significant difference.